aaronpowell/aaronpowell.github.io/src/documents/posts/2013-07-22-array-like-objects.md

---- cson
+---
-title: 'Array-like objects'
+  title: "Array-like objects"
-date: '2013-07-22'
+  date: "2013-07-22"
-tags: ['javascript']
+  tags:
+    - "javascript"
-description: """Just because it looks like a duck, walks like a duck, quacks like a duck doesn't mean it's a duck.
-There's dangers with making assumptions of your JavaScript objects based on their surface area.

-That said, a lot of power can be gleamed by these seemingly innocent assumptions.
+  description: "Just because it looks like a duck, walks like a duck, quacks like a duck doesn't mean it's a duck.
+There's dangers with making assumptions of your JavaScript objects based on their surface area.\n\nThat said, a lot of power can be gleamed by these seemingly innocent assumptions."
-"""
 ---

 You've possibly head the saying